vanx2/signagify/README.md

 # signageify
-keep all chromecast in local NW playback a same video as signage
+keep all chromecasts in local NW playbacking a same video as a signage